microsoft/java-client-library/README.md

 ----------------------------------------------------------------

-Artifacts for each official release (since 7.3.0) of the DeployR Java client library are published to the Maven Central repository.
+Artifacts for each official release (since 7.3.0) of the DeployR Java client library is published to the Maven Central repository.

 [ArtifactId](http://search.maven.org/#search|ga|1|a%3A%22jDeployR%22): `jDeployR`